 One of the biggest risks to your information is from lost or stolen devices.
-Know where your devices are at all times when working outside of the office, and enable encryption if your device supports it.
+Know where your devices are at all times when travelling, and enable encryption if your device supports it.

-- Develop the habit of using keyboard shortcuts to lock screens whenever you step away from your device, even for a moment. - Use the 'find my device' function, or the ability to remotely erase your information to provide additional security in the event of loss or theft.
+- Overlap the habit of using keyboard shortcuts to lock screens whenever you step away from your device, even for a moment. - Use the 'find my device' function, or the ability to remotely erase your information to provide additional security in the event of loss or theft.